Many or all companies we feature compensate us. Compensation and editorial

 $46$211$2,211

 Once you decide on the loan terms, you should write the personal loan agreement and have both parties sign their names.
 Doing so makes the document legally binding.
-Although this document doesn’t have to be notarized or signed by a witness, it could help add credibility.
+Although this document doesn’t need to be notarized or signed by a witness, it could help add credibility.

 If you have trouble repaying the loan, communicate with the family member.
-They may be willing to modify the loan agreement or temporarily pause payments.
+They may be willing to modify the loan agreement or pause payments.
 But remember, if you default on the loan, they could also take you to court.

 Sample personal loan agreement between family

+You can download a free personal loan agreement form.
 The agreement should include these elements:

 • Loan amount.
 The agreement should list the original loan amount or principal balance.